Pushp1502/TriwebAPI-Learning/ES6/readme.md

 ###### ECMAScript 2015: A significant update to JavaScript introducing features like classes, modules, arrow functions, and template literals.

-Here I practice exercises of javascript
+Here I practice exercises of Javascript